-The Company has entered into various product manufacturing and clinical supply agreements with Contract Manufacturing Organizations ("CMOs") for the manufacture of clinical trial materials and Contract Research Organizations ("CROs") for clinical trial services.
-The product manufacturing and clinical supply agreements provide the terms and conditions under which the CMOs and CROs will formulate, fill, inspect, package, label and test our drug product candidates, B-VEC and KB105 for clinical supply.
-The Company is obligated to make milestone payments.
-Additionally, certain raw materials, supplies, outsourced testing and other services for the purposes of batch production will be invoiced separately by the CMOs.
-The estimated remaining commitment as of September 30, 2020 under these agreements for the manufacturing of our drug product is approximately \$4.8 million.
-The Company is also responsible for the payment of a monthly service fee for project management services for the duration of any agreements.
-The Company has incurred expenses under these agreements of \$1.3 million and \$2.3 million for the three months and nine months ended September 30, 2020, respectively, and \$1.0 million and \$3.0 million for the three and nine months ended September 30, 2019, respectively.
+The Company has entered into various agreements with Contract Manufacturing Organizations ("CMOs") for the manufacture of sterile excipients that are formulated with in-house produced vectors as part of the final drug product applied in certain of our clinical trials.
+The Company has also entered into agreements with third-party Contract Research Organizations ("CROs") to provide research and development services to further the Company's analysis of its product candidates.
+The agreements entered into with the CMOs and CROs provide the terms and conditions for their respective services, which may include research and development activities, storage, packaging, labelling, and/or testing of our preclinical and clinical-stage products.
+The Company is obligated to make milestone payments under certain of these agreements.
+The estimated remaining commitment as of September 30, 2021 under these agreements is approximately \$2.6 million.
+The Company may also be responsible for the payment of a monthly service fee for project management services for the duration of any agreements.
+The Company has incurred expenses under these agreements of \$744 thousand and \$3.3 million for the three and nine months ended September 30, 2021 and \$1.3 million and \$2.3 million for the three and nine months ended September 30, 2020, respectively.